FrankFK/FrankFK.github.io/_woopec_docs/MultipleTurtles.md

 The default rule is:

-> Normally the turtles behave like in this example.
-All turtles move independently of each other.
+> Normally the objects behave like in this example.
+All objects move independently of each other.

-But sometimes you want that turtles to move sequentially.
+But sometimes you want that objects to move sequentially.
 In this example at first cynthia will turn left and move forward, and then wally will turn right and move forward:

 ```csharp
     var cynthia = new Turtle();